FMI Interviews

-Episode 3: Amie Stankiste - on Marketing at the London Stock Exchange Group (LSEG)
+Episode 3: Amie Stankiste - On Marketing at the London Stock Exchange Group (LSEG)

 In this episode of the Financial Marketing Insights podcast, we interviewed Amie Stankiste, CMO at LSEG on her career and the launch of the LSEG brand campaign.